Vandesm14/how/README.md

 ## Installation

-You can either download the binary from the [latest release](https://github.com/vandesm14/how/releases/latest).
+You can download the binary from the [latest release](https://github.com/vandesm14/how/releases/latest).

 Or you can build from source (requires [Deno](https://deno.land/)):